LHX Attack Chopper: Gameplay

 The player can play any campaign or mission in any preferred order, facing five different complexity levels, which will improve the enemy's situation awareness, time of reaction and sheer number and quality of the fielded forces.
-Every completed mission will not affect the other missions or the campaign as a whole and the player can run the same mission again regardless its previous result.
-At the end of every mission, the player receives a mission debriefing describing the consequences of the success or failure and a point counter will change depending whether the primary target is completed, whether the pilot landed at an allied airfield and not just in friendly territory and to a smaller extent the number of other enemy forces destroyed in the process of reaching and returning from the target area.
+Every completed mission will not affect the other missions or the campaign as a whole, and the player can run the same mission again regardless of its previous result.
+At the end of every mission, the player receives a mission debriefing describing the consequences of the success or failure, and a point counter will change depending on whether the primary target is completed, whether the pilot landed at an allied airfield and not just in friendly territory, and to a smaller extent on the number of other enemy forces destroyed in the process of reaching and returning from the target area.

-At the debriefing, given the mission outcome, the pilot may receive different medals or a promotion up to Colonel rank.
-In case the player's helicopter exploded mid-air or crashed, the pilot will die and the player career will end.
-If landing in enemy territory, different outcomes are available, with the pilot being captured or killed or escaped to friendly territory or rescued by friendly forces.
+At the debriefing, given the mission outcome, the pilot may receive different medals or a promotion up to colonel rank.
+In case the player's helicopter exploded mid-air or crashed, the pilot will die, and the player career will end.
+If landing in enemy territory, different outcomes are available, with the pilot being captured, killed, escaped to friendly territory, or rescued by friendly forces.

 Reception

 A 1992 Computer Gaming World survey of wargames with modern settings gave the game two and a half stars out of five, stating that it had a "highly unrealistic flight model".
 A 1994 survey gave it two stars, stating that "it enjoyed more popular success than I thought it deserved".

 In 1994, PC Gamer US named LHX Attack Chopper the 29th best computer game ever.
-The editors wrote that "what the game lacks in graphic polish it more than makes up for with fast action."
+The editors wrote that "what the game lacks in graphic polish it more than makes up for with fast action".